Switching from conda to pixi

 Project-based vs named environments

-One of the most actively debated aspects of pixi is that environments are tied to directories rather than names.
-Conda users are accustomed to conda activate my_env working from anywhere on the system; pixi’s pixi shell only works from within the project directory (except global packages).
+Pixi ties environments to directories, not names.
+Conda users find this jarring: conda activate my_env works from anywhere on the system, while pixi shell only works from within the project directory (except for global packages).

 pixi shell --manifest-path /path/to/my_project/pixi.toml